 The Rustington community has come so far in trying to minimise the impact of COVID and we are sure you appreciate the need to keep the surgery as safe as we can for all patients.

-Please do not come to the surgery unless you have been asked to do so.
+Please do not come to the surgery if you have: